jeff-v-h/WhoDrinks/README.md

 ## Notes for Development

 - If any environment variables are changed in any .env file, you will need to stop any react-native processes and start again while also resetting cache using `npm run start-rc`.
+- To connect from emulator to a local running API (such as API running on IIS via Visual Studio), target http://10.0.2.2 instead of localhost.

 ### Debugging